 We’ve handpicked and tested the best social media management software.
 Analyze your requirements and budget to find the tool that fits your marketing agency like a glove.

-1. Planable — top social media management software for collaboration oriented agencies
+1. Planable — best social media management tool for agencies with collaboration and approvals

 The cornerstone of Planable is seamless and efficient collaboration.
 Planable provides the flexibility to create, manage, and collaborate on all sorts of written content, including social media posts, blog articles, emails, briefs, ebooks and more.